DragonSlayer62/bulkuo/readme.md

 ## Better categorization
 - Copy the *label/tilename.txt* file to *category/types.txt*
 - Open the *category/types.txt* and replace the "-" with a comma
+- Open the *category/types.txt* and replace the "=" with a comma
 - Import *category/types.txt* as a csv file to a spreadsheet
-- Sort by the name
+- Sort by the name(last column)
     - This effectively groups all tiles of the same name together.
+- Create a directory column before the first column
+- Add directory entires based on the name
+    - For entries that you dont care about, delete them or bin them to a spillover directory
+        - Optionally delete them, and keep the two lines one had in the sort.txt file from above in the end product (they must be the top two lines to not overwrite).
+- Delete all columns execpt for the id, and directories
+- Export to a csv file
+- Open in an editor, and replace all "," with an "="
+    - It should look like rows of *directory = id*
-- Use this to create a more robust *sort.txt* file
+- Use this as a category file when exporting art or textures
-    - terrain/rock = 10,20,21, etc  (based on entries in the spreadsheet)
-        - Ids are just examples, not actual rocks.
-    - item/rock = 20000-20020
-        - Ids are just examples, not actual rocks.